jina-ai/examples/my-first-jina-app/README.md

 ## 🗃️ Work with Data

+❗ **Note:** Cleaning and restructuring data is a key part of machine learning, but is outside the scope of this example.
+We simply download a pre-processed version of the dataset.

 ### Download Data

 Our goal is to find out who said what in Star Trek episodes when a user queries a phrase.
 The [Star Trek dataset](https://www.kaggle.com/gjbroughton/start-trek-scripts) from Kaggle contains all the scripts and individual character lines from Star Trek: The Original Series all the way through Star Trek: Enterprise.
 We're using a subset in this example, which just contains the characters and lines from Star Trek: The Next Generation.
 This subset has also been converted from JSON to CSV format, which is more suitable for Jina to process.